qugu/nextcloud-aws-deploy/README.md

 # nextcloud-aws-deploy
-Terraform and Ansible templates to roll-out a mid-size Nextcloud deployment in AWS
+Terraform and Ansible configurations to roll-out a mid-size Nextcloud deployment in AWS

+This is a personal assessment project.
+Some hard requirements and stuff to think about:

+* Multiple environments (test/dev/prod)
+* Must support EC2, RDS, ELB, Security Groups, S3, CloudWatch Alerts
+* Modular structure for everything possible
+* File/directory layout best practices
+* Secrets management made wisely
+* Add/remove components 1-by-1
+* Storing state remotely (remote state)
+* Must support terraform outputs

+Some Ansible requirements:

+* AWS as Ansible inventory
+* Conflict resolution?
+Application deployment?
+* How to test code?
+How to rollback?
+* File/directory layout best practices

 This project is under development.
-Alpha stage, doesn't work.
+Alpha stage, don't run it, bro!

-Some pointers:
-- "common" is a directory for generic configuration files
-- [dev|test|prod] specifies environment specific directories
-- common/secrets.tfvars specifies a file with amazon credentials in format:
-    # Authentication on AWS
-    variable "access_key" = ""
-    variable "secret_key"  = ""
+Usage:
+1. Create a keypair with ssh-keygen.
+2. Run terraform specifying the desired keypair name in AWS and the path to your new public key.
+In example:
+$ terraform plan -var 'key_name=terraform-nextcloud-keypair' -var 'public_key_path=~/.ssh/terraform-nextcloud-rsa.pub' -out "nx.plan"
+$ terraform apply "nx-plan.plan"